 I’m excited to share our favorite, non-screechy Mandarin music albums so your kids can learn Chinese from great songs.

-If you have tweens or teens, switch over to this post: Chinese Mandopop Music: Pop, Rock, and Hip Hop Songs!
+If you have tweens or teens, check out our favorite Chinese Mandopop Music: Pop, Rock, and Hip Hop Songs!

 Teach kids to love Chinese with music

 When my daughter was 2, I decided to learn Chinese with her.
 Initially, she was resistant to new Mandarin words and would demand, “No more Chinese, mommy!”
-Thankfully, Chinese music won her heart.
-Years later, Chinese songs continue to keep both of my children interested in speaking Chinese.
-Now they’re often sing and dancing, putting on silly shows together!
+Thankfully, Chinese music won her heart as well as little brother’s.
+Years later, Chinese songs continue to encourage my kids to speak the minority language.
+Now they’re often sing and dancing, putting on grand concerts in our living room!

-Over time, we grew to love popular Chinese songs for kids. 我有一雙小小手 (Wǒ yǒu yī shuāng xiǎo xiǎo shǒu / I Have a Pair of Hands) and 一分钱 (Yī fēn qián / One Penny) is often on replay.
-My kids also listen to 讚美之泉 Stream of Praise music everyday!
+Over time, our family grew to love popular Chinese songs for kids. 我有一雙小小手 (Wǒ yǒu yī shuāng xiǎo xiǎo shǒu / I Have a Pair of Hands) and 一分钱 (Yī fēn qián / One Penny) was often on replay when they were toddlers.

-Music has also been a huge motivator for my daughter to learn how to write by copying favorite song lyrics.
+- Boosting other language skills: Music has been a huge motivator for my daughter to learn how to write by copying favorite song lyrics.